Successful carve-out and

 Diana: “Of course we also met some obstacles along the way.
 It wasn’t easy getting the full buy-in of the business.
 Migrating our legacy business applications was also more challenging than we thought.
 We had to be sure this was done safely and securely.”

 Adds Paul: “Migrating all the business-critical applications and integrations to the cloud, such as SAP on Azure, meant we had to involve and align all the Heras partners.
 An essential part of our job was to manage and coordinate the integration partners.
 We did around eight of these quite complicated business application migrations, where all the partners needed to be aligned and work together.
 That took lots of preparation, dashboards, scenarios, testing and so on.
-We’re proud that this collaboration went well, and we were able to realize the carve-out in time.”
+We’re proud that this collaboration went well, and we were able to realise the carve-out in time.”

 Successful collaboration with HSO team during uncoupling